-Store fennel in a plastic bag in the refrigerator for up to two weeks.
+Store fennel in a plastic bag in the refrigerator for up to 2 weeks.
 The delicate leaves will begin to go limp fairly quickly so wrap them in a damp paper towel before refrigerating.
-If your stems and leaves have gone limp, you cut the stems off from the bulb and stick them upright in a glass of water; the leaves will come back around much like celery.
+If the stems and leaves have gone limp, cut the stems off and place them upright in a glass of water.
+The leaves will come back around much like celery.

-All of the fennel can be used (the bulb, stalks, and leaves) in addition to the seeds, flowers, and fruit.
-Although edible, the seeds, flowers, and fruit you’ll have to buy separately.
-The bulb, stalks, and leaves each has a different texture and intensity of flavor so tasting each part to get a sense of how much to use is very helpful in preparation and cooking.
+Preparation: all parts of fennel can be used (bulb, stalks, and leaves).
+The bulb, stalks, and leaves each have a different texture and intensity of flavor so tasting each part to get a sense of how much to use is very helpful in preparation and cooking.

-Remove the stalks and leaves from the bulb and rinse them separately (if they are still attached) and let them dry.
-Make sure to trim off any damaged or woody areas of the stalks.
+Remove the stalks and leaves from the bulb, rinse separately and dry.
+Trim any damaged or woody areas of the stalks.
 Wash the fennel bulb under cool water paying special attention to the areas where the stems sprout from the bulb as dirt can get stuck in the crevices.
-Oftentimes you’ll be preparing the fennel bulb in a way that requires you to remove the core, as you would remove the core of a cabbage.
-The easiest way to do that is to cut the bulb from top to bottom in half, then in half again, and then de-core the bulb by cutting it off at an angle.
-Martha Stewart also has a video of how to prepare fennel which you can watch HERE.
+To remove the core, cut the bulb from top to bottom in half, then in half again, and de-core the bulb by cutting it off at an angle.

-Raw: slice the bulb and stalks and put on salads.
+Raw – slice the bulb and stalks, and add to salads.
 Raw fennel goes great with granny smith apples, chicken or turkey, and fresh berries.
-You can even use raw fennel with dips, add it to slaws, use as a replacement for celery, or eat plain.
-Plus, as noted before, eating raw fennel will even help freshen your breath.
+Use raw fennel with dips, add it to slaws, use as a replacement for celery, or eat plain.
+Eating raw fennel will even help freshen your breath!

-Roasting: trim off the stalks and cut the bulb in half from top to bottom then cut into vertical half-inch slices.
-Toss the slices in olive oil, salt, and pepper; spread on a baking sheet and roast at 425°F for 25-30 minutes.
-Flip each slice over halfway through so it can carmelize on both sides.
-You can also roast quarters of fennel.
-Oftentimes roasting recipes will tell you to keep a little bit of the core on so that the layers stay attached to one another and are easier to flip.
+Roast – trim stalks and cut the bulb in half from top to bottom, then cut into vertical 1/2-inch slices.
+Toss the slices in olive oil, salt and pepper, spread on a baking sheet and roast at 425°F for 25-30 minutes.
+Flip each slice over halfway through so that it can caramelize on both sides.

-Grilling: trim off the stalks and cut the bulb of fennel into halves or quarters.
-Brush the cut sides with olive oil and sprinkle with seasoning, place the cut sides down on a warm but not hot part of your grill and let them cook for 5 minutes or so, check them and flip as needed.
+Grill – trim stalks and cut the fennel bulb into halves or quarters.
+Brush the cut sides with olive oil and sprinkle with seasoning.
+Place the cut sides down on a warm but not too hot part of your grill and cook for approximately 5 minutes, check, and flip as needed.

-Sautéing: slice bulb and stalks and sauté with other veggies (onion, peppers, garlic, etc.) and add to pasta, grain salads, or eat alone as a side dish.
+Sauté – slice bulb and stalks, sauté with veggies (onion, peppers, garlic, etc.) and add to pasta, grain salads, or eat alone as a side dish.